mliew21396/remote-work-u2/week-4/gps2-1/README.md

 **This is a Guided Pairing Session challenge for Unit 2.
 Please do not look at the challenge until your Guided Pairing Session.**

 ## Learning Competencies
-- Break a large problem down into smaller steps
+- Outline logic to solve a problem using pseudocode
 - Implement a method based on pseudocode
 - Define a method that accepts and uses arguments
+- Use an iterator to output the correct number of asterisks on the console
+- Conform to Ruby style conventions
+- Use mathematical operators in Ruby
+- Use tests to guide development
 - Iterate over arrays
-- Apply string, array, hash, and/or enumerable methods
-- Explain the difference between `puts` and `return`
+- Explain the difference between `puts`, `p`, and `return`
+- Research and implement an `ArgumentError` (Optional)
+- Research and use a built-in Ruby method to solve the problem

 ## Summary
 In this challenge, you and your pair will build a `print_triangle` method that takes an integer as an argument.
 The integer represents the number of rows to print.
 The method should print a right triangle consisting of `*` characters.
 Each line should consist of one asterisk times the row it's on.